The 2nd Nordic Bibliometric Infrastructure Spring Meeting

 From Barcelona to Gothenburg: Nordic cooperation on open data for research system analysis

-*Denmark: Mogens Sandfær, DTU Orbit
+- Denmark: Mogens Sandfær, Research Portal Denmark

-*Norway: Jon Holm, RCN
+- Norway: Jon Holm, Research Council Norway

-*Finland: Joonas Nikkanen, CSC
+- Finland: Joonas Nikkanen, CSC - IT Center for Science

-Sweden: Peter Sjögårde, KI
+- Sweden: Peter Sjögårde, Karolinska Institutet

 17.00 End of day 1